leeenaayoung/capstone_2024/README.md

 ----

-### Goal
+## Goal
 1. **Rehabilitation Exercise Trajectory Classification and Recognition**: Understand the continuity of movement patterns and develop algorithms that consider joint-specific exercise characteristics.
 2. **Exercise Performance Evaluation System**: Evaluate the accuracy and completeness of user trajectories and measure current status.
 3. **Adaptive Exercise Trajectory Generation with Difficulty Adjustment**: Generate personalized exercise trajectories based on evaluation results and develop difficulty adjustment algorithms that consider performance capabilities.
 ----

-### Data Preprocessing
+## Data Preprocessing

-We utilized trajectory data collected directly from Hexar Human Care's U30A device.
+In this study, we utilized trajectory data directly collected from Hexar Human Care’s 4-DOF upper-limb rehabilitation robot, U30A.
 After collecting 21 feature values and converting them into a structured format, we decomposed the robot's end-effector positions and joint angles into individual features, primarily working with 7 key data points.
 All data were unified into numerical format, and relative sequence values were converted to absolute time to ensure proper chronological ordering of the time-series data.
 | **Circle** | **Arc** | **Line** |
 |---|---|---|
 | clock_b, clock_m, clock_t, clock_big, clock_l, clock_r, counter_b, counter_m, counter_t, counter_big, counter_l, counter_r | h_d, h_u, v_45, v_90, v_135, v_180 | d_r, d_l |